 The Federal Reserve Bank of St. Louis’ student board of directors program offers high school seniors a dynamic way to learn about our nation’s central bank.
 Participants gain a thorough understanding of the Federal Reserve’s role in the U.S. economy, participate in online and in-person learning experiences, and engage with employees from various areas of the Bank.
-St. Louis area students are selected based on the quality of their essay and letters of recommendation.
+St. Louis area students are selected based on the quality of their essays and letters of recommendation.
 After successful completion of the year-long program, students may apply for summer internships at the St. Louis Fed.

 For more information contact: